Vector-wise Joint Diagonalization of Almost Commuting Matrices: Error analysis

 \section{Error analysis}

-In this section we shall provide some error analysis on our VJD Algorithm.
-In Section \ref{subsec:converge} we establish the global convergence rate of Algorithm \ref{alg:precondition}, while in Section \ref{subsec:stable} we discuss the numerical stability of Algorithm \ref{alg:VJD} with respect to noises and numerical errors.
+This section is devoted to the error analysis for our VJD algorithm.
+In Section \ref{subsec:converge}, we establish the global convergence of Algorithm \ref{alg:for ineq} for \eqref{eq:sub-problem} (i.e., without the inequality constraint), while in Section \ref{subsec:stable}, we discuss the numerical stability of Algorithm \ref{alg:VJD} with respect to noises and numerical errors.